 What restrictions are there?

 As you can imagine, there are restrictions on the usage of mobility scooters on the road.
-Because you don’t need a licence, the usual road rules don’t apply.
+Because you don’t need a licence to drive a mobility scooter, the usual road rules don’t apply.
 Why is this?
 Largely, because users of mobility scooters are considered pedestrians.
+Mobility scooters are not vehicles.

 In New South Wales, mobility scooter users must not exceed 10km/h and the mobility scooter must not exceed 110kg unladen.
 You also mustn’t be affected by alcohol or drugs when driving your mobility scooter on a road or footpath.

-Of course, you must also have a reasonable need to use a mobility scooter, i.e. you have mobility issues that require you to use this special kind of equipment to get yourself from A to B. Otherwise, anyone who wanted a mobility scooter could drive one even if they weren’t in need of one.
+What’s a reasonable need to use a mobility scooter?
+Basically, you need to have mobility issues that require you to use this special kind of equipment to get yourself from A to B. Otherwise, anyone who wanted a mobility scooter could drive one even if they weren’t in need of one.

 Can you drive mobility scooters on the road?

 No, you may not drive your mobility scooter on the road as if it was a car.
+Especially when you consider there’s no need for a licence to drive a mobility scooter.
 Not only is it dangerous for you, it’s dangerous for other road users too.
 Not to mention illegal.

 Insurance for your mobility scooter

 It might not be a car requiring compulsory third party insurance, but insuring your mobility scooter is a smart move.
-Blue Badge Insurance understands how important your mobility scooter is to you, and offers disability-specific insurance to fit your needs.
+Blue Badge Insurance understands how important being able to drive your mobility scooter is to you.
+Because we value your independence, we offer disability-specific insurance to fit your needs.

 Find out more about our comprehensive mobility scooter insurance here.